AlekPawlowski/wita_projekt/README.md

 4. Failures (assignment to real estate and failure description)
 5. Employees (revenue, number of properties, etc.)
 6. Three categories of access: Employee/Administrator/Accounting
+7. add push notification if something need qdditional intrest (ex. contract period runinnig out for a month or some failure was added)

+## additional requiremnets
+- add payment history to single esate or if there is some
+- history of contractors ( those guys who rent )

 ## sites :
 ### all ( admin / employee / account ):